 Based on the above, since our investment in 2020 and through the date of this prospectus, we concluded that we have power over Tradimus and have the ability to direct the relevant activities and operations of Tradimus through the individuals that we appoint to the board of directors and the chief executive officer of Tradimus appointed by us.
 From May 26, 2023, any deadlocks at the shareholders' meeting or board of directors' meeting will be subject to a mandatory mediation procedure, as opposed to being resolved by the casting vote of our appointed member.
 Accordingly, we will be required to update our analysis at that time (in accordance with IFRS 10-Consolidated financial statements) to determine whether continued consolidation is appropriate and, if not, whether our interest in Tradimus meets the definition of a joint operation or a joint venture (determination made in accordance with IFRS 11-Joint arrangements).
 As a result of being considered a joint operation or a joint venture, we would no longer be deemed to control Tradimus and, accordingly, Tradimus would no longer be fully consolidated in our financial statements.
-Moreover, if Excella challenges our control rights pursuant to the shareholders' agreement, or such provisions vesting us with control are otherwise considered illegal or invalid, we may be unable to fully consolidate Tradimus' results of operations and financial position.
+Moreover, if Excella challenges our control rights pursuant to the shareholders' agreement, or such provisions vesting us with control are otherwise considered illegal or invalid, we may be unable to fully consolidate Tradimus' results of operations even prior to May 26, 2023.
+Our inability to fully consolidate Tradimus in our financial statements would adversely affect our results of operations and financial position.
 For additional information regarding the material terms of this shareholders' agreement, please refer to "Business-Tradimus Healthcare Solutions."